osmandapp/web/main/docs/user/widgets/quick-action.md

 ### Change Position on the Map

 The *Quick Action* widget appears at the bottom corner of the map screen when you first enable it.
 You can move the widget to any part of the screen by holding and dragging.
+For precise and accurate placement of buttons on the map screen, they are automatically aligned to the nearest invisible grid position when dragged.

 - **Initial appearance**.
 By default, the quick action widget is placed in the lower right corner of the map interface.

     ![Quick action widget_view](@site/static/img/widgets/quick_action_widget_view.png)

 - **Move the widget**.
-Long tap the widget and drag it to reposition it anywhere on the screen, allowing you to customize your map interface.
+By long pressing and dragging the widget, you can reposition it on the screen, with automatic column and row alignment.

     ![Quick action widget_tap](@site/static/img/widgets/quick_action_widget_tap.png)